reznikov/homebrew-cardo-unofficial/README.md

 ## Why not create a PR to [Unofficial][homebrew-unofficial]?

-I don't trust other people THAT much.
+[I did][homebrew-unofficial-pr], but I don't trust other people THAT much to use that formulae.

 ## License